graste/dotfiles-etc/README.md

 ## Sources of inspiration

-- The customized git status information prompt was adapted from there: https://github.com/magicmonty/bash-git-prompt
+- The customized git status information prompt was adapted from: https://github.com/magicmonty/bash-git-prompt
-- various dotfiles of other people
+- various dotfiles of other people (e.g. bash functions `calc`, `json`, `gz`, `unidecode`, `escape` from @mathiasbynens)